 Unlike other chat apps like Facebook Messenger, KeeperChat provides much better control.
 You can retract the messages you don't want the other party to see without them ever finding out.
 It's also possible to set self-destruct timers on sensitive messages and attachments.

-Even if someone sent something sensitive to you, you could keep them separately from your main camera roll.
-Photos and videos are saved to your private gallery, which means that you don’t have to worry about them popping up if you just want to show someone some photos and give them your phone to hold.
+Even if someone sent something sensitive to you, you could keep them separate from your main camera roll.
+Photos and videos are saved to your private gallery, which means that you don't have to worry about them popping up if you just want to show someone some photos and give them your phone to hold.

 You can add several other users to your chat to form a group like you would on other messaging apps.
 Finally, the app integrates well with Keeper's Password Manager and Digital Vault.